Site Map

 Today their are a lot of people without any training or experience with only a consumer-quality camera calling themselves 'professional' photographers and charging for their amateur services without being totally honest with their clients about their experience or capabilities. (maybe these people have their head in the sand and don't know better, maybe they are trying to be deceitful, I don't understand their motivation) Although they may fool some people some of the time and may be able to perform in simple situations, the day will come when their lack of education, experience and understanding of their equipment and the photographic process will create a major problem for them and their unsuspecting clients.
 Too often that pretty picture on the back of the digital camera (which is unusable when it comes to printing) also looks good on a website and can create false expectations for future clients.
 I never want to 'over-sell' my abilities but would rather 'under promise and over deliver' to insure superior customer satisfaction.

-I am certain there are 'newbee' photographers reading this who are upset with me because I speak the truth and it's not what they want to hear, they believe their excitement, enthusiasm and incredible personality will make up for their lack of equipment or technical skills (some are taught in class to 'fake it until you make it' that works with attitudes, but seldom with principles of science) ...and if you believe that you probably also believe any day now you will be discovered and paid incredible amounts of money to be on reality TV!
+I am certain there are 'newbee' photographers reading this who are upset with me because I speak the truth and it's not what they want to hear, they believe their excitement, enthusiasm and incredible personality will make up for their lack of equipment or technical skills (some are taught in class to 'fake it until you make it' --that may work with attitudes, but seldom with principles of science) ...and if you believe that you probably also believe any day now you will be discovered and paid incredible amounts of money to be on reality TV!
 Good luck with that!
 If you have read this far in the hopes of finding out what 'secret' will propel you into success, reality is there are no secrets!
 In the old days after a photographer achieved their degree in school they would serve as an apprentice for many years before being allowed to call themselves a photographer, today there is no such prerequisite.
 Buyer Beware!
 It is up to the educated consumer to determine if indeed the photographer can truly handle the work required.

-Photography is expensive, when all is said and done a good photography studio owner takes home 25% of their gross sales in a well run studio (top 5% as documented by a 5-year professional study of studios by PPA nationwide) and they work at least 60 hours a week.
+Photography is expensive, when all is said and done a good photography studio owner takes home 25% of their gross sales in a well run studio (top 5% as documented by a 5-year professional study of studios across the nation by PPA) and they work at least 60 hours a week.
 If they did 50 weddings per year (which may cause burnout) at $2,000 each their paycheck would be $25,000 for the year or aprox. $8 per hour before taxes.
 How long can they remain in business at that price?
 They will either have to cheat their costs (some ways of doing this are by: avoiding paying taxes; not repairing or upgrading equipment; using cheaper inferior materials; taking advantage of contract loopholes; not delivering what was paid for; basic lying, cheating and stealing.)
 OR raise their prices OR get into another business.
 So in the end, the choices you have in the marketplace are either: 'new cheap photographers' who may not survive and the 'established experienced professionals' who charge a fair price based on their real costs and services.
 To the customer: It's your money ...gamble if you wish.

 To the new photographer: don't practice at the expense of an unsuspecting customer!
 If you get a job you can't handle pay a pro to help make you look good, in the end you will be further educated and you won't hurt the industry or disappoint a client.
-Educate yourself, separate the fantasy from the reality and learn enough to know what you don't know and then serve your time (3-5 years) as an apprentice so you are well trained in the business before you take on major responsibilities otherwise you are only doing a dis-service to yourself, your customers and your future industry..
+Educate yourself, separate the fantasy from the reality and learn enough to know what you don't know and then serve your time (3-5 years) as an apprentice so you are well trained in the business before you take on major responsibilities otherwise you are only doing a dis-service to yourself, your customers and your future industry.

 Other items of interest to other photographers: